-Focus Groups aim at conducting a more in-depth needs analysis that complements the hard data of the previous activities with first-hand testimonials to enable the organisation to assess and collect outcomes that truly takes into account the specific experiences and needs of the participants in the creative interventions.
+Focus Groups are used to conduct a more in-depth needs analysis that complements the hard data of the previous activities with first-hand testimonials.
+This enables the organisation to assess and collect outcomes that truly takes into account the specific experiences and needs of the participants in the creative interventions.

 Focus group research is useful for issues identification and to determine areas needing further research.
 They involve a group setting where the group has common shared experiences and allow stimulation of interaction among group participants.

 The Focus Groups boosts reflection and discussion among participants, improving the possibilities ability to spot areas of (dis)agreement and in turn influencing the recommendations made for further creative interventions.